cvhariharan/obliwonk/README.md

 docker build . -t obliwonk:latest
 * */3 * * * docker run obliwonk:latest
 ```
-It is important to change the directory to obliwonk folder or else the env keys would not be loaded and obliwonk won't run.

 ### TODO
 - [ ] Add support for templates